butterrsoft/GyrSync/README.md

 * Lockout mode swallows stray button presses.
 * Headless UI operation possible, for the most part.
 * Diagnostic tools beyond the simple pass/fail sync rate indication, which itself is nothing to sneeze at!

+### Caveats
+Use a single power source wherever possible - try your VGA port first.
+If the VGA port won't power your GyrSync, use a USB-C cable. *Don't* try to power other devices from the USB-C port on the Gyrsync.
+The Gyrsync has protection, but if something shorts you don't want to hurt anything.

+There is one 1.27mm jumper inside the Gyrsync - allowing UPDI programming via VGA Pin 11 on the female VGA output side.
+This pin is no longer used by any display, but many/most cables tie it to ground.
+Leave the jumper off during normal use or the dongle won't boot if left in your setup (both red and green LED's will light dimly).

 ## UI Navigation
 UI is one button and one LED.
 Single button-presses change basic modes and adjust settings.
 Button-holds are timed to move between secondary modes, activating on release.
 Set the dongle as you want, then lock it so you can’t bump anything.